fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 #### Functional Attributes

 Functional attributes let you control a variety of functional elements on the chart.
-For example, you can opt to show/hide data labels, data values.
+For example, you can opt to show/hide data labels or, data values.
 You can also set chart limits and extended properties.
-The list of functional attributes used in the above code are:
+The functional attributes used in the above code are:

 * `showLabels` sets the  configuration whether the x-axis labels will be displayed or not.
 * `showValue` sets the configuration whether data values will be displayed along with the data plot on chart.